 Building the audience only begins the process.
 Publishers also need to monetize traffic and one 2020 trend is their development of new revenue streams.
 Money follows ease of use though, so publishers named the challenge of “website speed and infrastructure” as a top three concern.
 That’s because many of the emerging reach methods, such as podcasting and 4K video require savvy website design with high-speed Internet on the part of the user.
 But, with mobile use continually growing, users expect all content to load just as quickly and easily on their phone as on their computer.
-Since websites play such a vital role, trends surrounding them range from AMP to PWAs to Schema markup.
+Since website design plays such a vital role in brand building and SEO, trends that surround great websites range from AMP to PWAs to Schema markup are key.

 Ironically, publishers have deserted traditional media themselves.
 Less than ten percent said they got their industry information from AdAge or AdWeek or another print publication.
 More than 70 percent turned to a combination of blogs and forums to get their industry information.
 Only the brand DIGIDAY had at least ten percent devoting readership to it.
 As far as use as a news platform, the most avoided sources were Facebook and Instagram.
 More than 50 percent of publishers indicated Facebook as the least trustworthy platform.
 It lacks transparency and has reduced Facebook page reach, adding to its unpopularity with the publishing sector.